seboschtion/gummi/README.md

 The _.gummi_ folder is important, it is responsible for tracking changes to your templates.

 ## Build
+### Build Linux
 1. After cloning the repository, `cd` into it
 2. Create the virtual environment: `python3 -m venv .`
 3. Run `source bin/activate`
 4. Run `pip install -r requirements.txt` to install the requirements
 5. Run `make`
 6. The binary can be found under `dist/gummi`.

-Move it where you want ;-)
+Move the binary to a place where your `$PATH` points to or extend the variable.

+### Build Windows
+Make sure you're using Python 3 upwards.
+1. After cloning the repository, `cd` into it
+2. Create the virtual environment: `python -m venv .`
+3. Run `.\Scripts\activate.bat`
+4. Run `pip install -r requirements.txt` to install the requirements
+5. Run `pyinstaller --workpath=build --clean --onefile --distpath=dist --name gummi main.py` (the command in the Makefile build section)
+6. The binary can be found under `dist/gummi.exe`.

+Move the binary to a place where your `$PATH` points to or extend the variable.